 6. Be wary of using an unsecured business loan that could lead to future cash flow problems.

 Because interest rates are higher and repayment terms shorter with unsecured loans, it’s important to make sure your unsecured business loan isn’t creating cash flow issues for your company.
-Particularly with something like a merchant cash advance, it can be easy to suddenly find yourself behind if you haven’t properly planned for the repayments.
 Will you be able to repay on the terms outlined in the loan?
 Will the new payments lead to issues with paying invoices, employees, or upgrading equipment?

 Remember that funding companies never want you to struggle to meet the repayment terms, especially so if it’s an unsecured loan.
 Lenders want your business to succeed and make your payments right on time since that’s the best and easiest way for them to get their money back.